 “Rora!”
 Emmeline says with an unmistakably reprimanding tone.
 “You are impossible.
 So all that was for nothing?
 You haven’t resolved anything?

 I give her an incredulous look.
 “No, Emmeline.
 We haven’t.
 Because that’s not how normal people go about resolving problems!”

 Emmeline narrows her eyes at me.
 “Well, we’ll just have to try harder next time.

 “There will be no next time,” I warn her.
 “Let me handle it, okay?”

 Emmeline gives a sharp laugh.
 “Except you can’t.
 That’s what I’m here for.”

 I scoff at this and turn back around on my side and pull the covers over my head.
-“Right.
+“Whatever.
 Goodnight.
-I’m going to sleep and hoping this will have all been a nightmare.”
+I’m going to sleep and hoping that when I wake up, this will have all been some terrible nightmare.”